mfbenitezp/MMS_Scrapper/README.md

 ## Requirements for the code to run:

 1. You need the list of modules in a format like: "GG4258" no spaces
-2. The link for charts is https://mms.st-andrews.ac.uk/mms/module/2024_5/S2/GG3214/Final+grade/GraphPage, and the link for the grade table is https://mms.st-andrews.ac.uk/mms/module/2024_5/S2/GG1002/Final+grade/ you will notice both links have the module code that can act as parameter.
+2. The links for the required charts (scatterplot with grade distribution and scatterplot with grade distribution from previous years) are https://mms.st-andrews.ac.uk/mms/module/2024_5/S2/GG3214/Final+grade/GraphPage https://mms.st-andrews.ac.uk/mms/module/2024_5/S2/GG3281/Final+grade/SubmitResults and the link for the grade table is https://mms.st-andrews.ac.uk/mms/module/2024_5/S2/GG1002/Final+grade/ you will notice both links have the module code as a parameter
-3. There are two Python scripts that web scraped the info required for the Excel that is shared with the externals, although there is still some manual work to do, it saves tons of time.
-4. module_summary_scraper.py does the extraction of the statistics from the module Final grade page. module_charts_downloader.py does the extration of both charts provided by MMS, created a folder to stores those and then create a excel file with individual sheets for each module and both charts.

-The manual work implies joining both Excel files and also adjusting the information from the summary scraper.
-As there are modules with different structures, the table can be completely different in some modules.
-Therefore, I get all the info and then manually validate what the correct info is for the unusual modules.

-You can adapt the code to update the list of modules per semester and also the AY, as for now, the link is consistent across modules.
+3. You can adapt the code to update the list of modules per semester and also the AY, as for now, the link is consistent across modules.

-This still requieres more work and some script adaptation but it should save a lot of time with the reporting.
+4. The main script is `ModuleGradesChartsExtractor.py`; the other scripts that describe parts of the process, but I kept them just for testing and adapting in the future.
+5. Now the code in here just allows you to install the requirements in an independent Python environment.
+Once that is done, you can just open a terminal and run: python ModuleGradesChartsExtractor.py or python  module_charts_downloader.py

+# pip install requests beautifulsoup4 plotly kaleido selenium webdriver-manager openpyxl pillow